cbcrg/benchfam/README.md

 - the log file from BenchFam nextFlow
 - the full PATH for the scratch directory

-Generate the script to organize BenchFam:
+Generate the script to organize/test BenchFam:

     perl BENCHFAM_LOG_extract.pl trace_pfam_28.0_2018 $PATH/PFAM_28.0_scratch